 Pennsylvania Grants for Open and Affordable Learning

-PA GOAL will support student success by offering mini-grants to create open and affordable learning projects at a diverse range of institutions across Pennsylvania, through funding provided by the Governor’s Emergency Education Relief Fund (GEER) by the state Department of Education (PDE) through the Office of Commonwealth Libraries (OCL), and managed by PALCI, a 501(c)(3) nonprofit membership organization.
+PA GOAL supported student success by offering mini-grants to create open and affordable learning projects at a diverse range of institutions across Pennsylvania, through funding provided by the Governor’s Emergency Education Relief Fund (GEER) by the state Department of Education (PDE) through the Office of Commonwealth Libraries (OCL), and managed by PALCI, a 501(c)(3) nonprofit membership organization.

-Key program goals include:
+Key program goals included:

 Increasing the adoption of OER and other zero-cost textbook alternatives across a wide range of Pennsylvania institutions, with a particular focus on support for underserved or underfunded institutions, including rural, publicly funded, and community colleges

 Reducing out-of-pocket student costs and thereby increasing the opportunity for student success, especially among economically or otherwise disadvantaged students

 Maximizing impact by prioritizing projects that demonstrate potential to benefit additional courses, institutions, and students in the future through the creation of openly-licensed and shared materials